QTIM-Lab/dl-prediction-brca-tiph/README.md

-### Heatmap Generation
+## Heatmap Generation
 After training the models, we can proceed to the heatmap generation, to understand their behavior.

-#### Using CLAM/ResNet50 features
+### Using CLAM framework and CLAM/ResNet50 features
-To generate heatmaps for the CLAM/ResNet50 features, you can run the following script:
+To generate heatmaps for the CLAM/ResNet50 features, using the CLAM framework, you can run the following script:
 ```bash
 #!/bin/bash